Lumpectomy – The Procedure

 Women may choose lumpectomy over mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.

 However, lumpectomy may change the look of the breast.
 Because some tissue is removed, the breast may be smaller and firmer.
 There will be a scar and some numbness.
-Ask your health care provider about products that might help reduce the appearance of the scar.
+Ask your health care provider about products that may help reduce the appearance of the scar.

 When mastectomy may be a better option

-Sometimes, factors like the location and size of the tumor can make it unlikely a woman will be happy with the look of her breast after lumpectomy.
+Sometimes, things like the location and size of the tumor can make it unlikely a woman will be happy with the look of her breast after lumpectomy.
 In these cases, mastectomy (with or without breast reconstruction) may be the better option.

 Breast reconstruction after lumpectomy

-Reconstructive surgeries are complex, so it’s best to meet with a plastic surgeon to discuss your options.
+These surgeries are complex, so it’s best to meet with a plastic surgeon to discuss your options.

 Transportation, lodging, child care and elder care assistance